SilverMonkeyGmbH/v5_docs/Manual/Packaging/index.rst

 Create attributes for the packaging workflow here.

-You can see informations about attributes unter :ref:`CMDB-Attributes`.
+You can see informations about attributes under :ref:`CMDB-Attributes`.

 ****************************************************************
 Views